yunginnanet/HellPot/README.md

   debug = true
   # extra verbose (-vv)
   trace = false
+  # JSON log files will be storn in the below directory.
   directory = "/home/kayos/.config/HellPot/logs/"
+  # disable all color in console output. when using Windows this will default to true.
   nocolor = false
+  # toggles the use of the current date as the names for new log files.
   use_date_filename = true

 [performance]